secretgraph/secretgraph/README.md

 ## States:

 -   required: Only PublicKey, like trusted+required as encryption target
 -   trusted: Only PublicKey, a trusted encryption target.
 At least one is required.
-Will be put into the trustedKeys parameter of actions
 -   public: Unencrypted, can be read by everyone
 -   protected: Encrypted, only visible with view permission (token)
 -   draft: like protected + excempted from autohiding
 -   sensitive: like protected + excluded by default, except especially requested.
 For sensitive stuff like medical data or NSFW

-## TrustedKeys
+## Trusted Keys

-Actions auto contain TrustedKeys.
-They are required+trusted key hashes seen while creating action.
-Reason behind this is, that as actions are encrypted on server side, an injection of keys is prevented.
-Logic:
-every key used for encryption is either in trustedKeys or signed by a trustedKey
+### why not in actions anymore

+There was an idea to save to save trustedKeys in actions.
+They could have been used as a way to check if some rogue party injects secretly keys.
+But there is a problem: this solution stalls to easily.
+Old, compromised keys would require to recreate every action

+### new approach

+Seen and trusted keys should be kept client side.
+Every key has three trust levels

+-   1: explicitly trusted
+-   2: transitively trusted (by explicitly trusted key)
+-   3: unverified (even set to trusted on server side)

 ## Shortcut creation of keys